Sundays With The Christianists Special Report: Great Artist Jon McNaughton Wrote A Novel About God, Angels, And Good Posture

 And indeed, one passage of the book contains a prayer that is so sacred that it's just a couple of paragraphs of "//////."
 Stirring stuff, and no XXXXX about it.

 McNaughton's protagonist is 16-year-old Josh Knight, although he might as well be named Mary Sue McAuthorStandIn.
 We meet him on his first day of public high school, where he's starting 11th grade.
-He's kind of like the Claymation boy from Davey and Goliath, only without the charisma.
+He's kind of like a teen version of the Claymation boy from Davey and Goliath, only without the charisma.
 Josh has been homeschooled up to this point, although his dad has been the head football coach at Westwood High for years.
 His dad is named only "Coach."
 Coach has this manly advice for Josh: “Remember to keep your sternum up and always remember who you are."
 Is this an actual phrase that people use?
 And by golly, Josh does indeed keep his sternum up, and we hear about it several more times throughout the book:

 “Just keep moving," he thought as he walked with his sternum up... “